tatianegercina/FinTech/07-Curriculum-Resources/Extra_Content/AWS/2/LessonPlan.md

 Enable access to billing data for the IAM admin user as follows:

-* On the navigation bar, choose your account name, and then select My Account.
+* On the navigation bar, choose your account name, and then choose My Account.

   ![Create an administrator IAM user - Step 11](Images/iam-user-11.png)